askrix/SLASH/README.md

 @inproceedings{skryagin2022KR,
-  title={Neural-Probabilistic Answer Set Programming}, author={Arseny Skryagin and Wolfgang Stammer and Daniel Ochs and Devendra Singh Dhami and Kristian Kersting}, booktitle = {Proceedings of the 19th International Conference on Principles of Knowledge Representation and Reasoning (KR)}, year={2022}
+  title={Neural-Probabilistic Answer Set Programming}, author={Arseny Skryagin and Wolfgang Stammer and Daniel Ochs and Devendra Singh Dhami and Kristian Kersting}, booktitle={Proceedings of the 19th International Conference on Principles of Knowledge Representation and Reasoning (KR)}, year={2022}
 }
 ```